 Choosing a Top

-The tops of these grills will be made of either stainless steel or cast iron.
+The top of each Mongolian bbq irange s made of either stainless steel or cast iron.
 Each has its advantages and disadvantages.
-Stainless steel is smoother, so it’s easy to clean and requires less maintenance.
+Stainless steel is smoother, so it's easy to clean and requires less maintenance.
 Cast iron retains heat better than steel, though.
 This means you can cook quicker and the surface takes less time to recover heat when you add cold food to it.
 Cast iron requires a little more maintenance because it must remain seasoned.
-This requires a few extra steps, but if you follow the manufacturer’s directions, it creates a nonstick surface that’s well worth the effort.
+This requires a few extra steps, but if you follow the manufacturer's directions, it creates a nonstick surface that's well worth the effort.

 BTU stands for British thermal unit and is a common way to measure heat output of cooking equipment.
 The BTU rating of a Mongolian BBQ range can be a good measurement to guide you in selecting one for your restaurant.
 The ones you'll find here range in power from 110,000 to more than 500,000.
 For comparison, a common 36 inch griddle is rated at around 90,000 BTU.
 If you plan on using the range to supplement the other equipment in your restaurant, and it's not your main method of cooking, one with a lower BTU rating will meet your needs.
 If you're going to be cooking primarily on the range, a larger one will be needed to keep up with the demand.